Welcome to the Lacunaverse, the home of David Adams, the creator of the Lacuna series of books (and other things).

 Home.
 The word has a special resonance with us all.
 Great or humble, rich or poor, everyone cherishes their home and if deprived of it loses a piece of themselves.

 I remember looking back at Atikala, its ceiling collapsed in, the homes of fifty thousand kobolds crushed under unimaginable tonnes of rock and dirt.
-I remembering the feeling of horror and denial that immediately set in.
+I remember the feeling of horror and denial that immediately set in.
 I wanted to reject that this had happened to me, to scream to the ceiling until the rock receded, until fate changed its mind and restored everything to the way it was.
 I thought that life could not be so cruel as to take everything I’d known in an instant.